Asymptotic Value of Monitoring Structures in Stochastic Games: Introduction

-The current study is also related to the folk theorem literature for repeated and stochastic games, as it examines the limit PPE payoff set. \cite{FY_2011_JET} and HSTV establish a variety of folk theorems for stochastic games with imperfect public monitoring.\footnote{As an earlier contribution, \cite{Dutta_1995_JET} provides a folk theorem and other foundational results for stochastic games with perfect monitoring.} The latter also provides a limit characterization of the PPE payoff set, which we utilize to prove our results, by extending the approach of \cite{FL_1994_JET} to stochastic games.
-Our main results are most useful when the folk theorem does not hold.
-For instance, the folk theorem for repeated games holds when the monitoring structure is rich enough and satisfies some identifiability condition, such as the pairwise full rank condition \cite[]{FLM_1994_ECMA}.
-In such a case, every feasible and individually rational payoff can be supported without any incentive cost, hence it is impossible to generate a larger limit PPE payoff set even with a strictly better monitoring structure.
+This study also connects to the folk theorem literature for repeated and stochastic games, as it focuses on the limit PPE payoff set. \cite{FY_2011_JET} and HSTV establish a variety of folk theorems for stochastic games with imperfect public monitoring.\footnote{An earlier contribution by \cite{Dutta_1995_JET} offers a folk theorem and foundational results for stochastic games with perfect monitoring.} We build on the characterization of limit PPE payoff set by HSTV, which extends the approach of \cite{FL_1994_JET} for repeated games to stochastic games.

+Our main results are particularly valuable in environments where the folk theorem does not apply.
+For example, in repeated games, the folk theorem holds when the monitoring structure is sufficiently rich and satisfies identifiability conditions such as the pairwise full rank condition \cite[]{FLM_1994_ECMA}.
+In such cases, all feasible and individually rational payoffs can be sustained without any incentive cost, making it impossible to expand the limit PPE payoff set even with strictly more informative monitoring structures.